THE AVIATION SUPERSTORE FOR ALL YOUR AIRCRAFT & PILOT NEEDS | 877-4-SPRUCE

 Intelligent Timing Advance

-• For non-turbocharged engines, SureFly controls spark advance up to 38º before TDC as determined by manifold pressure and RPM (engine power setting).
+• All SureFly SIMs can be configured to operate in either fixed or variable timing.
+Variable timing controls spark advance up to 38º before TDC as determined by manifold pressure and RPM (engine power setting).
 Each engine's base timing advance is read off the data plate and set into the SureFly Ignition Module or, "SIM" at installation.
 The timing advance schedule is hard set at the factory, when the SIM is manufactured, to provide the highest possible combustion efficiency.

 No Mechanical Points